 Resources permitting, and on a limited basis, transportation service shall be determined using the following criteria;

 Students are only eligible for transportation service if they reside within the established attendance boundaries for the school in which they are enrolled, and

-Students must reside at a distance greater than two (2) miles from any school that does not offer education beyond the eighth grade.
-For schools offering education beyond eighth grade, students must reside at a distance greater than three (3) miles.
+Students must reside at a distance greater than two and a half (2.5) miles from any school that does not offer education beyond the eighth grade.
+For schools offering education beyond eighth grade, students must reside at a distance greater than three and a half (3.5) miles.
 Distances may be greater than or less than those specified based upon available resources.

 Please note that distances specified are minimums.
 The District reserves the right to increase or decrease the minimum distances based upon available resources.
 Distances are measured following publicly owned and maintained paved thoroughfares.
 Proof of residency may be required.

 E.C. §39831.3; §39831.5; B.P. §3543; AR §3543– The District’s Transportation Safety Plan is available for review at all school sites and district Business Services office.
 The Plan requires safety regulations be provided to all new students.

 It is the goal of the Transportation Services Department (TSD) to provide the safest, most efficient, timely and professional transportation service possible to every eligible student bus rider.
 With this in mind, the District Administration and the Board of Trustees have established policies and procedures in accordance with California law and regulations to ensure the safety of all students transported aboard school buses to and from school and school-related activities.

 Bus Rider Conduct